 It’s right that we question the status quo and constantly evaluate the rules of sport.
 In fact for those who ask about chasing picograms WADA has been examining a move away from strict liability and zero tolerance, with a view to accept some small quantities for some substances and the revised WADA Code due in 2015 is said to reflect this.

-On a general level PED use is not like drinking a glass of wine or beer.
-Nobody is doping for the taste or tradition, they’re doing it to get a performance advantage.
+On a general level PED use is not prohibiting wine or beer, instead the drugs are used for a performance advantage.
 Let someone take a vial of this or syringe of that and someone else will take double and in no time you’re back to health risks only you’ve surrendered the testing regime that enables you to detect this.

 I might disagree with Professor Savulescu’s ideas but they’re thought-provoking and for this alone valuable.
 Savulescu’s ideas cleverly shift the balance to help those wanting to catch up with the cheats.
 But as pro cycling showed in the 1990s the idea of managing doping for health reasons probably won’t work.
 Health measures to contain EPO with a haematocrit ceiling quickly established the 50% limit as the competitive minimum rather that the upper ceiling.
 And once you allow EPO then you can’t test for it.